aorvieto/shadowing/README.md

 - Experiments on ML problems coded in Python 3.7.1 with PyTorch 1.0.0

-For a nice well commented example, go to code/python_code/shadowingERM.ipynb
+For a nice tutorial, go to code/python_code/shadowingERM.ipynb